 Across Africa, there is no short supply of brilliant minds who are at the forefront of breathtaking and innovative products.
 Perhaps, one of the biggest embodiments of Africa’s capacity is Chris Folayan.
 Chris Folayan is an African returnee who returned to the continent to contribute his quota to the African Dream.

 “I knew there was a strong demand, and when such demands are not met you have an amazing opportunity to do business.
-I ended up building an app, and I first tested it with family members.”
+I ended up building an app (Mall for Africa), and I first tested it with family members.”

 Journey to the United States

 After graduation from high school, Chris immediately migrated to California to pursue a BA in Marketing at San Jose State University.
-In the process, having witnessed the internet boom in the United States, he taught himself programming.
+Leveraging the internet boom in the United States, he taught himself programming.
 His newfound skill served as a foundation to catapult himself into various high-level roles in fortune 500 companies.

-Making a return to Africa from the developed world is certainly a difficult step to take.
+Returning to Africa after tasting the privileges of the developed world is often a difficult decision.
 However, Chris Folayan was undaunting in his resolve to make a change in the African market.
-Although he was doing fine in the United States, this burning desire was the driving force behind his decision to become a returnee.
+Although he was doing fine in the United States, the burning desire to effect change was the driving force behind his decision to move back to Africa.